Lint Engine¶

 # Use a custom TFLint config file

-terratidy lint --config-file .tflint.custom.hcl
+terratidy lint --tflint-config .tflint.custom.hcl

 # Enable specific rules

-terratidy lint --rule terraform_required_version
+terratidy lint --rule terraform-required-version

 # Enable a provider plugin